 Right to life

-In late 1994, his wife Lynne joined him to help run RWRC which grew over the years and was soon able to welcome vervet monkeys, chacma baboons, bush babies and other wildlife casualties.
+In late 1994, his wife Lynne joined him to help run RWRC, which grew over the years and was soon able to welcome vervet monkeys, chacma baboons, bush babies and other wildlife casualties.
 The operation increased in size after 2002 when the RWRC began receiving volunteers from every corner of the world, all of whom work around the clock cleaning the enclosures, preparing food for the animals, bottle-feeding babies and other such jobs.

 The Venters managed to change the law to give these animals protection

 ‘The first thing we wanted to do was to change the law, to give these animals proper protection,’ explains Bob.
 ‘The second was to create a facility where casualties could be brought for proper treatment, and thirdly, to reintroduce and release all our animals back into the wild.
 These animals predate on insects that are quite harmful to agriculture – they are also big pollinators.
-They eat seeds, and their digestive system assists the germination of the seeds when they drop it in their faeces.
-So why would we try to eradicate these animals that are crucial to our survival?’
+They eat seeds, and their digestive system assists in the germination of the seeds when they drop them in their faeces.
+So why would we try to eradicate these animals crucial to our survival?’

 Care and Release

 As soon as a monkey arrives at RWRC, it receives 24-hour attention and any necessary medical treatments.
 It is then placed in quarantine for 40 days, where volunteers and staff monitor it.
 Once the quarantine is over, it is introduced to a larger enclosure with other babies or monkeys of various ages.
 Once this integration phase is successful, the monkey group is released into a natural enclosure sufficient in size to be exposed to natural predators occurring in the area, such as martial eagle, giant eagle owl, spotted eagle owl and African rock pythons.

 Exposure to predators before release hones their natural instincts